 All in all, McAfee antivirus and AVG antivirus are light on the computer systems, they offer quick scans, and don't interfere with your work.

 Overall, both McAfee and AVG antivirus offer great protection for your systems.
 Neither of these antivirus software was a clear winner, since their speed, protection, and impact on devices were equal.
-So for this topic of comparison I have to award them with a tie.
+So for this topic of comparison I have to award them with a draw.

 Pricing and plans